sujikathir/Predicting-Startup-outcomes-with-XGBoost-and-Machine-Learning/README.md

 Let us again check for Null values in our dataset using the heatmap I used before:

 ![](https://github.com/sujikathir/Startup-Prediction/blob/main/images/101.%20checking%20null%20values%20again.png)

+### Handling Correlated and Dependent Variables

+**What are Correlated Variables?**

+Correlated variables are features that exhibit a statistical relationship with each other.
+High correlation between variables means that one variable can be linearly predicted from the other with a certain degree of accuracy.
+In the context of machine learning, multicollinearity (high correlation between independent variables) can lead to several issues:

+- **Redundancy:** Correlated variables provide redundant information, which can inflate the importance of certain features.

+- **Model Stability:** High correlation can make the model coefficients unstable and sensitive to small changes in the data.

+- **Interpretability:** It becomes challenging to interpret the individual impact of correlated features on the target variable.

+**What are Dependent Variables?**

+Dependent variables, in the context of feature selection, refer to those that are directly or indirectly dependent on other features, leading to potential redundancy in information.
+In machine learning, ensuring independence between features helps in creating a more generalizable and robust model.

+**Why Avoid Correlated Variables?**

+Avoiding correlated variables is crucial for the following reasons:

+- **Model Accuracy:** Reducing multicollinearity improves the accuracy of the model by ensuring that each feature contributes unique information.

+- **Coefficient Interpretability:** It makes the coefficients of the model more interpretable by isolating the effect of each feature on the target variable.

+- **Performance:** It enhances the performance and stability of the model, making it less sensitive to variations in the data.

+**Features Removed Due to Correlation**

+In this project, the following features were removed due to high correlation or dependency with other variables:

+- **success_fail:** This target variable was removed from the feature set to prevent data leakage and ensure proper model training.

+- **Have been part of successful startups in the past?:** This feature was highly correlated with the target variable (success_fail) and was removed to reduce redundancy and improve model stability.

 ### Analysing Numerical Features